spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/20-deploy-agent.md

     - **Pack Version**: 19.0.X or newer.

 7. Review the YAML configuration on the right.
-Navigate down the file until you find the parameter `url` in the `remoteWrite` section.
+Scroll down in the file until you find the parameter `url` in the `remoteWrite` section.
 The `remoteWrite.url` is exposed by the monitoring stack.
-The Prometheus server URL can be found by reviewing the details of the monitoring stack.
+You can find the Prometheus server URL by reviewing the details of the monitoring stack.
 Use the URL exposed by the Prometheus service.

     The following image displays the cluster details page of a monitoring stack.
 Use the URL exposed for port 9090 to populate the `remoteWrite.url` parameter.